ketch-com/ketch-forwarder/api/dsr/v1/Correction.md

 added and existing documents are updated.

 When the status of Correction Request has changed, a `CorrectionStatusEvent` JSON object should be sent to all the callbacks specified in the request.
-Once the status is set to `completed`, `cancelled` or `denied`, then no further events will be accepted.
+Once the status is set to `completed`, then no further events will be accepted.

 The `Content-Type` MUST be `application/json`.